LearnWeb3DAO/Senior-Track/L8-Denial-of-Service.md

 ## 👮 Prevention

-- You can create a seperate withdraw function for the previous winners.
+- You can create a separate withdraw function for the previous winners.

 Example: